Missed connections caused by airline delays should be the responsibility of the airlines

 - Case #1 — International flights.
 A passenger flies from Omaha to JFK to connect to a flight on a low-cost/budget carrier.
 If the incoming flight from Omaha lands at JFK on time, there is no problem.
 If the incoming flight is late and the passenger misses the low-cost carrier flight they will need to pay for overnight accommodations at the very least.
 Then they must fly onward if there is space available on the next day’s flight.

 - Case #2 — A domestic flight from a small city to Chicago or Denver is supposed to connect to a connecting flight on another airline to a vacation destination.
 If the incoming flight is late, the operating carrier is not held liable in any way.
 The passenger, if they miss the connection, must fend for themselves — again, through no fault of their own other than looking for the biggest bargain.

 - Case #3 — A late-afternoon trans-continental flight on a carrier is canceled.
 If this flight is the beginning of a multiple-segment trip, the connections are canceled.
 Plus, the passengers are faced with paying for an overnight stay at an airport hotel.
 Hopefully, they will be booked on the next available flight to their destination aboard their airline.
 However, rarely will the airline responsible for the cancellation pay for overnight accommodations and extra meals caused by their cancellations.

 Flight delays happen often to airline passengers

 These kinds of incidents happen frequently, according to anecdotal stories and complaints.
 Airlines claim no responsibilities for any delays.
 And passengers have to make the best they can of the situation caused by the airlines.
 Even if the airlines provide accommodations and a paltry dining stipend, passengers may miss cruises, tour groups, family events, and meetings.

 Airlines should be held accountable for their delayed flights.
-Passengers should not be penalized through no fault of their own for missed connections caused by the failure of airlines to operate according to public schedules.
+Passengers should not be penalized for connections missed, through no fault of their own, and caused by the failure of airlines to operate according to public schedules.
 Airlines should be held responsible.

 Here is the European delayed flight rule